aksarburak/burakaksar.github.io/index.md

-### Research
+#### Research

 Research Interests: Applied Machine Learning, Interpretability, Explainability and Fairness in Machine Learning, Monitoring and Management of Large-Scale Systems, High-Performance Computing

-[Monitoring and Analytics of Large-Scale Production Data Centers]
+## Automated Monitoring and Analytics of Large-Scale Production Data Centers

-Developing machine learning based frameworks to automate High Performance Computing (HPC) systems’ performance analytics and improve security such as application detection and performance anomaly diagnosis
+Developing deep learning based frameworks to automate High Performance Computing (HPC) systems’ performance analytics and improve security such as application detection and performance anomaly diagnosis

 ---
-[Explainablity and Interpretability in AI]
+## Explainablity and Fairness in AI

+Researching on model-agnostic, example based explainability techniques for time series classification and forecasting models

 ---